Prismacolor Col-Erase Pencils

 Overall ranking – 2.5/5

-Technically these do as promised in that they let you erase color.
+Technically Prismacolor Col-Erase Colored Pencils do as promised in that they let you erase color.
 However, a lot of core features are somewhat sacrificed to reach this ideal.
 So-so color, little workability and blending ability, and lack of color selection makes this a hard sell for anything beyond light initial sketching in which you would follow back over with a more visually-prepared set.
+We could see a justification for these in a student setting where mistakes are likely to be made but beyond that, there are better options out there.